Unchained, Part 5: How to Stop A Pornography Addiction

 The easiest way to guarantee that you relapse again is to make too big a deal of a slip and beat yourself up.

-It’s surely frustrating when we slip, but maintaining grace and compassion with ourselves is paramount to recovery.
+It’s frustrating when we slip, but maintaining grace and compassion with ourselves is paramount to recovery.

 Final Takeaway on Porn Addiction: How to Quit